-Our only challenge was awaiting delivery of our sliding doors, other than that, any issues that arose we were able to solve quickly, so we were pretty fortunate.
+Our only challenge was awaiting the delivery of our sliding doors, other than that, any issues that arose we were able to solve any quickly, so we were pretty fortunate.

 What was the house like previously?

-What in your opinion are the best features of the home?
+What is your opinion are the best features of the home?

 We love the amount of natural light that floods the spaces and illuminates the materials and textures throughout the home.
 The double island kitchen is a great feature for a home like this, which encourages entertainment.
-Having the large wall to wall slider right by the kitchen is another wonderful feature which provides a fluid indoor outdoor experience.
+Having the large wall-to-wall slider right by the kitchen is another wonderful feature that provides a fluid indoor outdoor experience.

 Last but not least, do you have any tips for people interested in buying a midcentury house or building a new home with midcentury design elements?
 What should they pay attention to and why?